wp-plugins/my-record-collection/readme.txt

 == Screenshots ==

-1. Image from the administration page
-2. Part of a record collection as seen on your blog.
+1. Part of a record collection as seen on your blog.
-3. Details about a record.
+2. Details about a record.
+3. Image from the administration page

 == Changelog ==

+= 1.0.0 =
+* Whole plugin rewritten!
+* No need to export your collection on discogs.com
+* Plugin now using Discogs API 2.0
+* Lot's of other changes

 = 0.9.2 =
 * Fixed bug that sometimes occurs when displaying the record info.